 - 6.1 Key points to remember for any member of staff (including volunteers or supply staff) or visitors whenever they have any concerns about a child's welfare: - In an emergency take the action necessary to help the child, for example, call 999 - Do not assume a colleague or another professional will take action and share information that might be critical to keeping a child safe.
-Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern, including any possible private fostering arrangements, to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest.
-Staff use CPOMS to report concerns online or speak directly to the DSL. - If you are unsure speak to the designated safeguarding lead or their deputy - If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the academy that day.
+Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern, including any possible private fostering arrangements, to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest Speak to them personally and follow up recording on CPOMS. - If you are unsure speak to the designated safeguarding lead or their deputy - If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the academy that day.
 The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends, or family - As soon as you are able complete a record of the concerns.
-This should be on the same day and before the child is due to leave the school premises - Seek support for yourself if you are distressed - 6.2 Staff must always immediately inform the designated safeguarding lead or their deputy if there are any: - Concerns that a child is presenting signs or symptoms of abuse or neglect, including suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play - Searching incidents where there are reasonable grounds to suspect a learner was in possession of a prohibited item1 or where a search has revealed a safeguarding risk - Behaviour or changes in presentation, including changes in school attendance, which gives rise to suspicions that a child may not be receiving adequate care or may be suffering harm - Hint or disclosure of abuse about or by a child
+This should be on the same day and before the child is due to leave the school premises.